 Qi in Chinese is the life force behind all things.
 It is the energy—the breath.
 Qi is everyone and everything.

-Cha Qi is an exceptional quality, found almost exclusively in aged pu-erh.
-According to Traditional Chinese Medicine, it is very beneficial.
+Cha Qi is an exceptional quality, often found in aged pu-erh.
 It can relax our muscles and warm our body.
 It gives our body an airy and light feeling.
 Gradually, the mind will become relaxed with an overall sense of well-being.
-Read more about Cha Qi.
+Read more about Cha Qi